cozy/cozy-stack/docs/architecture.md

 │   └── templates   The HTML templates
-├── cmd             One .go file for each command of the cozy executable ├── docs            Documentation, including this file ├── scripts         Some shell scripts for developers and testing └── web             One sub-directory for each of the services listed above
+├── cmd             One .go file for each command of the cozy executable ├── docs            Documentation, including this file ├── pkg             One sub-directory for each golang package ├── scripts         Some shell scripts for developers and testing └── web             One sub-directory for each of the services listed above
 ```